geg-tech/cheapsuit/README.md

 * ^ i then found out that this was not a poker/cards term, but instead is slang for cliche and unoriginal jokes

 * I hid the logos for Highway and Undercity on the back side of the card, as well as the Hack Club flag :3

+> ...raising up the stakes, GET 'EM FOLDING LIKE CHEAP SUITS!